amyasnikov/validity/docs/quickstart.md

 ```

 Now when the script have finished its work we can check the test results.
-You can see that out test for device1 is passed while for device is failed.
+You can see that our test is passed for device1 and failed for device2.
 As you may remember from the beginning, interface **ge0/0/1** from **device2** has no description.

 !!! note
-    As you may notice, the explanation in the API answer may be difficult to read.
-It definitely looks more readable as a table in the GUI View.
-Check this out.
+    Explanation field contains a list of 2-tuples.
+First part of the tuple is the part of original expression and the second part is its value.
 ```python
 print(
     json.dumps(